-In contrast the role of the military is first and foremost to battle and subdue foreign enemies.
-Yet in recent years funding that could be used for various social programs with proven positive results on crime reduction, programs such as early childhood education, parenting support, youth conflict resolution in schools, street outreach and interventions in hospitals to mentor people out of violence have been used instead to militarize the police.
+In contrast, the role of the military is first and foremost to battle and subdue foreign enemies.
+Yet in recent years, funding that could be used for various social programs with proven positive results on crime reduction, programs such as early childhood education, parenting support, youth conflict resolution in schools, street outreach, and interventions in hospitals to mentor people out of violence have been used instead to militarize the police.

-With America having the highest incarceration rate in the world and mounting distrust between communities and the police, a situation which is not good for either side, it is a fair question to ask is it time to try new and prove strategies rather than have police armed with tear gas rolling through the streets in a tank.
-Remember the words of our 4th President James Madison who said: “The means of defense against foreign danger historically have become instruments of tyranny at home.”
+With America having the highest incarceration rate in the world and mounting distrust between communities and the police, a situation which is not suitable for either side, it is a fair question to ask is it time to try new and prove strategies rather than have police armed with tear gas rolling through the streets in a tank.
+Remember the words of our 4th President James Madison, who said: “The means of defense against foreign danger historically have become instruments of tyranny at home.”